aksommerville/spellingbee/README.md

 - [ ] Victory splash, also a long cutscene.
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
-- [ ] Animate new tiles entering player's hand.
+- [x] Animate new tiles entering player's hand.
+- [x] During the attack stages, show the word centered and still.
+It's super hard to read in motion.
+Or maybe pause at the center of the arc?
 - [ ] More helpful NPCs, esp near the start of each zone.
 - [ ] Proper graphics.
 - [ ] Many more random battles.